foss-xtensa/Bin_And_Quant/slim/README.md

 tflite_decompress.py

-Again, modify the model_name and include the layer_ids from the huffman_compressed folder and run python3 tflite_decompress.py.
+Again, modify the model_name(line 83) and include the layer_ids(line 97) from the huffman_compressed folder and run python3 tflite_decompress.py.
 This will generate a decompressed model.